Foundations of regular variation on topological spaces: Other functional spaces

 \begin{example} Consider the stochastic process $\xi$ given by

-where $\eta_1$ and $\eta_2$ are two independent random variables with regularly varying distributions, say Pareto-1, and $\zeta$ is another independent random variable with a light tail.
-The finite dimensional distributions of $\xi$ are regularly varying, while the conditional distribution of $t^{-1}\xi(u)=t^{-1}\eta_1$, $u<0$, given that $\xi(0)>t$ converge to the atomic measure at zero. \end{example}
+where $\eta_1$ and $\eta_2$ are two independent random variables with regularly varying distributions, for instance, Pareto(1), and $\zeta$ is another regularly varying random variable with a lighter tail independent of $\eta_1$ and $\eta_2$.
+The finite-dimensional distributions of $\xi$ that include at least one point different from $0$ are regularly varying with the normalising function corresponding to the tails of $\eta_1$ and $\eta_2$.
+However, the conditional distribution of $t^{-1}\xi(u)=t^{-1}\eta_1$ for $u<0$ given that $\xi(0)>t$, converges to the atomic measure at zero.
+If we choose $u_0=-1$ as the reference point, then, conditionally on $\xi(u_0)>t$, the distribution of $t^{-1}\xi(u)$, $u<0$, has a non-trivial limit. \end{example}

 The authors of \cite{bladt:hash22} work in the not necessarily stationary setting and set the normalising function to be $g(t)=1/\Prob{\|\xi(u_0)\|>t}$, additionally assuming that $\|\xi(u_0)\|$ is a regularly varying random variable.
-Then the results akin Proposition~\ref{prop:polar-decomp}, Theorem~\ref{thr:polar-decomp-4} and Theorem~\ref{thr:C} characterise regular variation of $\xi$ together with regular variation of $\|\xi(u_0)\|$ for some $u_0\in \R^d$.
-In difference to \cite[Definition~4.10]{bladt:hash22}, Definition~\ref{def:RV} allows a more flexible choice of the normalising function.
+Then results akin to Proposition~\ref{prop:polar-decomp}, Theorem~\ref{thr:polar-decomp-4} and Theorem~\ref{thr:C} characterise the regular variation of $\xi$ together with the regular variation of $\|\xi(u_0)\|$ for some $u_0\in \R^d$.
+In contrast to \cite[Definition~4.10]{bladt:hash22}, Definition~\ref{def:RV} allows a more flexible choice of the normalising function.

-A criterion for regular variation can be formulated using the relative compactness criterion in the Skorokhod space similarly to Theorem~\ref{thr:C} or using the regular variation criterion in metric spaces formulated in Theorem~\ref{thr:m-space}.
-We refer to Theorem~4.15 from \cite{bladt:hash22} for results along these lines.
+A criterion for regular variation can be formulated using the relative compactness criterion in the Skorokhod space as in Theorem~\ref{thr:C} or using the regular variation criterion in metric spaces formulated in Theorem~\ref{thr:m-space}.
+We refer to Theorem~4.15 of \cite{bladt:hash22} for results along these lines.
+It is also possible to obtain regular variation in topologies other than the standard $J_1$-topology on the family of c\`adl\`ag functions, proposed in \cite{MR84897} and discussed in \cite{MR1876437}.